holgerbrandl/kalasim/docs/userguide/docs/basics.md

 val r = Resource()
 c.request(r, failAt = 3.asConstantDist())
 ```
-Here, 3 is converted into a `ConstantRealDistribution`.
-By doing so we can provide a more typed signatures across the entire API.
+Here, `3` is converted into a `org.apache.commons.math3.distribution.ConstantRealDistribution`.
+By doing so, we can provide more typed signatures across the entire API.
+Instead of support methods that accept fixed values for waiting times etc, we simply rely on fixed random distribution to reduce API complexity while maintaining full flexibility.